Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 The Designated Medical Officer provides the point of contact for local authorities, schools and colleges seeking health advice on children and young people who may have SEN or disabilities, and provides a contact for CCGs or health providers so that appropriate notification can be given to the local authority of children under compulsory school age who they think may have SEN or disabilities.

-The Care Act 2014 applies equally to adults with care and support needs and their carers'.
-It also applies to children with disabilities and their carers', when they reach the transition stage from children's into adults' services.The Care Act emphasises prevention and delaying the need for support.
-Local authorities are expected to establish information and advice services locally that will be easily accessible to all adults requiring care and support as well as carers.
+The Care Act 2014 applies equally to adults with care and support needs and their carers.
+It also applies to children with disabilities and their carers, when they reach the transition stage from children's into adults' services.The Care Act emphasises prevention and delaying the need for support.
+Local Authorities are expected to establish information and advice services locally that will be easily accessible to all adults requiring care and support as well as carers.
 Needs or Carers assessments must be carried out whenever it appears that one is necessary.
-Once an assessment has been made there's a duty on local authorities to produce a care and support plan and to offer a personal budget.
+Once an assessment has been made there is a duty on local authorities to produce a care and support plan and to offer a personal budget.
 The individual service user must be closely involved throughout this process.
-The Act also sets out a duty to review Care and Support plans to ensure that they continue to meet the needs of the person.
+The Act established a duty to review Care and Support plans to ensure that they continue to meet the needs of the person.

 Both the Children & Families Act 2014 and the Care Act 2014 impose upon local authorities a duty to provide children and young people with information, advice and support relating to their SEN or disability and transition, including matters relating to health and social care.
 It must include information, advice and support on the take-up and management of Personal Budgets.
 This information, advice and support should be provided through a dedicated and easily identifiable service.
 Information, advice and support services should be impartial, confidential and accessible and should have the capacity to handle face-to-face, telephone and electronic enquiries.